EXPress-016/Discord-Selfbot/README.md

 1. Download files or clone the repository.
 2. Edit config.sample.json to your liking, then save it as config.json.
-3. Rename .envsample to .env and paste the token.
+3. Rename .envsample to your liking, then save it as .env.
 4. Host the bot.